 Sleeping Bags when properly packed take up very little space.
 For anyone unfamiliar with exactly how to roll a sleeping bag so it fits back in it’s carry bag this video has tips on the correct procedure to ensure it fits.

 Final thoughts on the Best Sleeping Bag 2019

 That’s pretty much all you need to know when buying sleeping bags.
 When you head out to buy the best sleeping bag, first determine whom you’re buying for, the conditions under which it will be used, season, materials, shape and designs and personal preferences.
 Weigh all the pros and cons of each design before you make your final decision.
 Remember, the best sleeping bag can serve you for years if you choose the right one and maintain it appropriately.

-As promised, we’ve tried to include different sleeping bags with varying designs, materials, colours, sizes and price range.
-We even managed to sneak in the double size bag for those who would like to experience the outdoors as a couple.
+As promised, in our sleeping bag recommendations we’ve tried to include different sleeping bags with varying designs, materials, colours, sizes and price range.
+We even managed to sneak in the double size sleeping bag for those who would like to experience the outdoors as a couple.
 If you like any of the sleeping bags listed here, feel free to click through, learn more about it.
-Whether your taking that trip in your own backyard or heading of backing through the mountains in Thailand you’re sure to find the right sleeping bag to suit your travel style.
+Whether your taking that trip in your own backyard or heading out backing through the mountains in Thailand you’re sure to find the right sleeping bag to suit your travel style.

 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS ↓